IPsec Support

 arista Tunnel0

-cloudeos routers and CSR
+cloudeos and veos routers and CSR

 Use this configuration process to set up GRE-over-IPsec tunnels on CSR peer routers.
 Procedures are provided for configuration using IKE version 1, or IKE version 2.
 Make sure to use the correct procedure based on the selected version of IKE.